FS KKR Capital Corp. (FSK) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, May 15, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to FS KKR Capital Corp. ("FS KKR Capital" or the "Company") (NYSE: FSK) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, May 20, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against FS KKR Capital Corp. ("FS KKR Capital" or the "Company") (NYSE: FSK).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FS KKR CAPITAL CORP.
-(FSK), CLICK HERE BEFORE JULY 6, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR FS KKR CAPITAL INVESTMENTS, CLICK HERE BEFORE JULY 6, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?